-Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996; 33 SDR 236, effective July 5, 2007.
+Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996;

 24:05:20:10.
 Consolidated requests.
-The department may require local education agencies LEAs to submit a consolidated request for payments under the Individuals with Disabilities Education Act, Part B program Part B of the IDEA if it determines that an individual request will be disapproved because the local education agency LEA is unable to establish and maintain programs of sufficient size and scope to effectively meet the educational needs of children with disabilities.
+The department may require local education agencies disapproved because the local education agency LEA is unable to establish and maintain programs of sufficient size and scope to effectively meet the educational needs of children with disabilities.